 Perhaps the great question of our life is not, “Why is there evil in this world?” but instead, “How is my heart responding?”
 We can’t change the why, but we can change our response to evil and pain.
 Do we perpetuate it and spew it back into the world, or do we pray for the strength to love and will what is truly good for the other?
 Can we at least begin our response to evil and pain by sitting with it in prayer?

 This is part five of a seven-part series.
-Join us each Wednesday for Growing in Friendship with God This Lent.
+Read the rest at Growing in Friendship with God This Lent.